09 February 2018

 Fourth generation services, otherwise known as 4G, address the main issues that arose from the 3G system – speed and network congestion.

 4G broadband technology opens the door for faster internet services.
 This means that streaming video and audio is enhanced which ultimately drives a better customer experience.

 Which networks offer 4G services

-Currently, 4G broadband dongle or MiFi providers in Ireland include Vodafone, Meteor, eMobile and 3, although O2 is expected to launch services in the near future.
+Currently, 4G broadband dongle or MiFi providers in Ireland include eir Mobile, Three and Vodafone.

 MiFi is the name for a wireless router that acts as a hotspot in any given location, which can be accessed by more than one user at the same time.